RVirmoors/RVdtw-/README.md

 ## Compilation

-The included VS2010 and Xcode projects should do the trick.
-Email me if you encounter problems: gburloiu AT gmail.
+The included VS(2017) and Xcode projects should do the trick.
+Email me if you encounter problems: grigore.burloiu@unatc.ro

-I do intend to upgrade to the latest VS at some point.

 ### Dependencies